-Catholic Healthcare is committed to reducing the use of restrictive practices.
+Catholic Healthcare is committed to a restraint free environment.

 NDIS participants

 Catholic Healthcare is now a registered NDIS provider.
 As such, Catholic Healthcare has a number of responsibilities under the NDIS legislation which, in some cases, are different to our obligations under aged care law.
 Some key differences include obtaining an NDIS Worker Check, reporting incidents to the NDIS Commission, and minor changes in behaviour support.
 NDIS Participants and their loved ones can raise concerns or make a complaint to the NDIS Quality and Safeguards Commission and/ or the Aged Care Commission.
 Although, we prefer you raise complaints with the manager first to help us resolve your complaint as quickly as possible.